esp32Hydro/Automation/README.md

 # Automation
 ## Software and instructions for a Hydroponic Automation Project

+This project was inspired by Kyle Gabriel's Build an Automated Hydroponic System video and documentation and I would have not discovered the Esp32 if it were not for a world wide shortage of Raspberrys.

 This repository contains all the files for a working automated hydroponic system.

 The github repository is under construction.
 When this message is deleted, it will be complete.